Grief and Loss

 It is also important to know that many people don’t know what to say or do when a person is grieving; please have patience with the individual (including yourself) throughout the entire process.

-Therapy may:
+Therapy can:

-- Improve coping skills
+• Improve coping skills

-- Reduce feelings of blame and guilt
+• Reduce feelings of blame and guilt

-- Explore and process emotions
+• Explore and process emotions